COMP523FA2020/Overview/deliverables.md

 #### Bulma

 **Summary**
 In order to style our web page, we decided to use Bulma as our CSS framework.

 **Problem**
 We want our website design to be responsive on different platforms.
-If the user decided to view our project on their mobile device instead of their computer, our site can adjust responsively.
+If the user decides to view our project on their mobile device instead of their computer, our site can adjust responsively.
 In addition, we want the designs on our website to be familiar to the users.
 This is important because they can navigate through the site easier and it's more intuitive.

 **Constraints**
 None

 **Options**
 Plain CSS:
-- Pro: we have more options to add style to our website, we aren't restricted as much
+- Pro: we have more options when styling our website, we aren't restricted as much
 - Con: no built-in library that we can use (css made for a button), might not be responsive on different devices

 Bootstrap: